 These cranberry brie puff pastry tarts are altogether sweet, savory, salty, buttery, and flaky.
 You can use store-bought puff pastry, but if you can spare a few hours for the dough to chill in the refrigerator, I urge you to try this surprisingly simple homemade puff pastry instead.
 Finished with a sparkle of coarse sugar and flaky sea salt, these cheesy handheld tartlets will steal the show at any holiday gathering.

 Today we’re taking a pie hiatus (pie-atus?!) from dessert with these cranberry brie puff pastry tarts.
 Pies and tarts shouldn’t be limited to dessert—that’s why we can enjoy recipes like quiche, cheesy vegetable tart, and chicken pot pie.
 Today’s personal-sized tartlets are perfect as an appetizer before the main meal, or offered on a tray at a cocktail party.
+They’d also be a fun sweet-savory addition to your dessert table full of Thanksgiving pies.

 Why You’ll Love These Cranberry Brie Puff Pastry Tarts